KawiraSharon/GVSU-CIS641-Sharon-Kawira-Mungania/docs/software_requirements_specification_final.md

     This step ensures designing of the integration architecture to ensure systems communicate and function together without issues.
     Begin with choosing the integration model - Research on and choose either a hub-and-spoke, middleware or point-to-point model, according to the customer's specific needs.
     Designing the communication blueprint - to define how the systems will communicate by ensuring data loss is avoided.
 Data formats and structures alignment is catered for.
-    Create preliminary and physical designs - UML diagrams and any other high level diagramming and representation of the system architecture are created.
+    Create preliminary and physical designs - UML diagrams and any other high level diagramming and representation of the system architecture should be created.
 Provide details on how data is expected to flow between the systems.

 ###### Implementation
     This phase will see the actual connection of the systems.
     This will be completed following these steps;
-    System Testing - the BankingMadeSimple system will be put through rigorous testing to ensure all modules interact seamlessly and work well with each other, the data synchronization, functionality testing and security testing modules will be specifically rigorously tested to ensure no vulnerabilities.
+    System Testing - the BankingMadeSimple application will be put through rigorous testing to ensure all modules interact seamlessly and work well with each other, the data synchronization, functionality testing, and security testing modules will be specifically rigorously tested to ensure no vulnerabilities.
     Pilot Testing - implement a miniature version of the application to ensure any identified issues are addressed before the whole system is rolled out.
 User feedback is highly valuable in this phase.
     Go-Live - after successful testing and integration of the application, full deployment will be rolled out to ensure the application is available to users.
     Agile Project Management - throughout the entire implementation phase, agile practices will be implemented to ensure that issues are addressed as they arise, and that any evolving customer needs are met.